Spdware/University-Notes/University/archive/BIS 2/02-WIS.md

 ## Recommendation systems
 **Collaborative filtering**:
  - Recommendations are based on each customer’s past purchasing behaviour
-- Recommendations are based on past purchasing behaviour of customer segments (that is subsets of customers similar by either static characteristics from catalog information, such as age, location, etc., or dynamic behavioural characteristics)
+- Recommendations are based on past purchasing behaviour of customer segments (that is subsets of customers similar by either static characteristics from catalogue information, such as age, location, etc., or dynamic behavioural characteristics)
 	**Content based**
 - Recommendations are based on the similarity of products or product categories (up-selling)
 - Recommendations are based on the complementarity of products or product  categories (cross-selling) **Hybrid**: a combination of collaborative filtering and content based